Stories That Can Heal The World

 As we grew up, and with more to tell, the stories improved.
 The access to stories increased.
 Real experiences, borrowed ones too.
 Books and movies.
 Access to narratives from the greatest minds, some of the best stories of our time.
 Of all times.

 And even when they are not our real stories, they become ours.
 And we must share them.
-The big franchises are equal parts entertainment and shared stories.
-They fuel our need to share stories and observe reactions when others play the same stories in their brains.
+The big entertainment franchises are equal parts escape from reality and shared stories.
+They fuel our need to share stories and observe the reactions of those playing the same stories in their brains.

 Exchanges like “You have to read this book!” and “Have you already watched this movie?” are not exhortations nor questions.
 They are the manifestations of a powerful and irresistible force.
 The same force that compelled that first cry at birth, the arrow of life itself.